 For more information and to see the project timeline The Waipaoa Flood Protection Scheme [PDF, 555 KB]

-26 October 2018 - resource consent was approved to undertake the stopbank improvements.
-Resource consent was declined for the provision to allow for cycle trails to be constructed along the stopbanks.
+26 October 2018 - resource consent approved to undertake the stopbank improvements.
+Resource consent declined for the provision to allow for cycle trails to be constructed along the stopbanks.

-February - June 2019: 2.1km of stopbanks raising and widening earthworks completed on first section of eastern stopbank (approx between Ford and Ferry Roads).
+February - June 2019: 2.1km of stopbanks raising and widening earthworks completed on first section of eastern stopbank (approx between Ford and Bruce roads).

 Summer 2019/20: Construction continues from Waipaoa River mouth working upstream along the eastern stopbank (5-8km per summer ongoing).